 Depending on your budget, upgrading your seat is a great option and if you’re a frequent flier you can always use your air miles to upgrade.
 A lot of us don’t have the privilege of flying first class, but fear not, most airlines will allow you to pay a little extra for a seat that has much more leg room, is much comfier and some will recline.

 Storage permitting, why not download loads of free games and apps in advance to ease the boredom?
+Or bank on the fact your inflight entertainment system has them (on flights with individual screens only).
 Failing that, you could always hunt for a free Ebook or buy a book at the airport terminal.

 Have a good old nap!